 To date, ZTE has not made an Orange Book offer with respect to either European Patent (DE) 1,212,919 or European Patent (DE) 1,186,119.
 Under German law, where a defendant alleges: (a) plaintiff has a dominant position under the relevant competition (a/k/a anti-trust) laws, for example, because of plaintiff's assertion of a patent that is essential to a technical standard, and (b) plaintiff is not willing to license under fair, reasonable and non-discriminatory terms (FRAND), and if the defendant's allegation is accepted by the Court, the Court may decide not to grant an injunction.
 It is a condition of this defense in Germany that the defendant must make a binding, unconditional offer to the plaintiff to conclude a license on FRAND terms and stay bound by that offer.
-Furthermore, the Orange Book offer must be such that its rejection by the plaintiff or pay a sufficient amount of the royalties for prior infringement into escrow.
+Furthermore, the Orange Book offer must be such that its rejection by the plaintiff or pay a sufficient amount of the royalties for prior infringement into escriptor.

 On February 14, 2013, ZTE filed a nullity suit with respect to European Patent (DE) 1,212,919 in the Federal Patents Court, Munich, Germany, alleging invalidity of the patent.
-Vringo filed its responsive pleading on July 25, 2013.
-We anticipate the timing of the second round of filings to be set by the Court in the third quarter of 2013 and a trial in the nullity suit to occur in the second half of 2014.
+Vringo filed its responsive pleading on July 25, 2013 and Vringo received ZTE's responsive pleading on September 13, 2013.
+The Court has not set a deadline for Vringo's next brief.
+Trial in the nullity suit has not been scheduled and is not anticipated before July 1, 2014.

-On May 3, 2013, ZTE filed a nullity suit with respect to European Patent (DE) 1,186,119 in the Federal Patents Court, Munich, Germany.
-Vringo filed its intent to defend the validity of the patent on July 11, 2013 and filed a request to file its first responsive pleading in four months.
-We anticipate this request to be granted.
+On May 3, 2013, ZTE filed a nullity suit with respect to European Patent (DE) 1,186,119 in the Federal Patents Court in Munich, Germany.
+Vringo filed its intent to defend the validity of the patent on July 11, 2013.
+Vringo's first responsive pleading is due on November 11, 2013.
+Trial in the nullity suit has not been scheduled and is not anticipated before July 1, 2014.